appitoriadev/appitoriadev/README.md

-# Hi there 👋 Welcome!
+# Hi there 👋 Welcome to this tiny space!
+> "None of us is as smart as all of us." - Ken Blanchard 💡

 <!--
 **appitoriadev/appitoriadev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.